 Family law attorneys typically bill on an hourly basis.
 Some may agree to a flat fee if your divorce is straightforward and they can calculate the exact time and labor costs, but making such calculations can be very difficult, so be prepared to pay per hour unless your divorce is 100 percent amicable and requires only light paperwork.

 Hourly rates tend to be higher in urban areas, especially on the East and West coasts, and rates can range from $100-$600 per hour in addition to other fees and expenses.
 Be financially responsible, and make sure you don’t end up in debt from your divorce proceedings.

 Choosing the Right Divorce Lawyer

 Professionals who are familiar with your local judicial system, such as accountants, psychotherapists, and other lawyers, may have recommendations for a reputable local divorce attorney.
-Your state bar likely has a certification process for family law specialists, so they can provide you with a list of names.
+Virginia bar likely has a certification process for family law specialists, so they can provide you with a list of names.
 The American Academy of Matrimonial Lawyers is also a great place to look for a lawyer because it only admits professionals who have a track record of success.

 Friends and relatives who have gone through divorces can offer valuable advice and recommendations.
 However, keep in mind that every client’s circumstances are unique, so you shouldn’t expect the same outcome in different divorce settlements.
 Don’t pick the first lawyer that anyone recommends — do your research.